 As former prosecutors with the U.S. Department of Justice (DOJ), former U.S. Attorneys, and federal defense lawyers with extensive experience in high-stakes criminal cases, Oberheiden, P.C.’s defense team provides strategic and uncompromising legal representation for clients served with federal grand jury subpoenas.
 Responding to a federal grand jury subpoena is a task that requires precision and deep knowledge of the federal criminal justice system.
 Individuals and businesses that fail to protect themselves can face severe consequences (namely, an indictment and criminal prosecution in federal district court), while those that engage experienced defense counsel will often be able to avoid negative repercussions entirely.

 About Oberheiden, P.C.’s Federal Grand Jury Defense Lawyers

 Our defense lawyers offer centuries of combined legal experience in high-stakes federal matters, and we have collectively handled more than 1,000 federal grand jury proceedings across the United States.
 Led by founding attorney Dr. Nick Oberheiden, our team is comprised entirely of senior attorneys, many of whom worked for the federal government prior to entering private practice.
-This includes partner Lynette Byrd, a former Assistant U.S. Attorney who worked closely with the Centers for Medicare and Medicaid Services (CMS), the Office of Inspector General (OIG), the Department of Health and Human Services (HHS), the Federal Bureau of Investigation (FBI), and other law enforcement agencies to prosecute federal cases, as well as:
+This includes the Honorable Joe Brown, former U.S. attorney and former district attorney, as well as: